Updated August, 2022

 Some people confuse the abortion pill with the morning-after pill, but they’re very different.
 The abortion pill ends a pregnancy — the morning-after pill PREVENTS pregnancy before it happens.
 And unlike the abortion pill, anybody can buy the morning-after pill over the counter at pharmacies and drugstores.
 You can take the morning-after pill up to 5 days after unprotected sex to prevent pregnancy.
 But the morning-after pill won’t cause an abortion or harm the pregnancy if you’re already pregnant.

 If you’re looking for a place to get an abortion, beware of “crisis pregnancy centers.”
-These are places that seem like real medical centers, but they’re actually run by people who want to scare or shame people out of getting an abortion.
-They often give you incorrect or misleading information about pregnancy, abortion, and birth control.
-Our Abortion Care Finder can help you find an abortion provider in your area.
+These are fake clinics that seem like normal medical centers, but they don't provide abortion or a full range of health care — they're actually run by people who want to scare or shame people out of getting an abortion.
+They often give you incorrect or misleading information about pregnancy, abortion, and birth control, and they don't have to follow privacy laws.
+Your local Planned Parenthood health center or abortionfinder.org can help you find a trustworthy abortion provider in your area.